gabyx/ApproxMVBB/README.md

     ApproxMVBB::Vector3 p = oobb.m_q_KI * oobb.m_minPoint  // A_IK * oobb.m_minPoint
 ```
 **Degenerate OOBB:**
 The returned bounding box might have a degenerated extent in some axis directions depending on the input points (e.g. 3 points defines a plane which is the minimal oriented bounding box with zero volume).
-The function ``expandZeroExtent`` is a post processing function to enlarge the bounding box by a certain percentage of the largest extent (if existing, otherwise a default value is used).
+The function ``oobb.expandToMinExtentRelative(0.1);`` is a post processing function to enlarge the bounding box by a certain percentage of the largest extent (if existing, otherwise a default value is used).

 **Points Outside of the final OOBB:**
 Because the algorithm  works internally with a sample of the point cloud, the resulting OOBB might not contain all points of the original point cloud!
 To compensate for this an additional loop is required: